-Despite suggesting that we start this new challenge on Tuesday once the bank holiday was over, Amy was keen to start asap, right away, today.
-Ok then, let’s pick a route.
+We thought about starting this new challenge on Tuesday once the bank holiday was over.
+But Amy was keen to start right away so we looked at a local route.

-After poring over Google maps and a South East Wales Sustrans map, we decided on a north west loop out of Pontypridd on Route 47 and back down on Route 881.
+We pored over Google maps and a South East Wales Sustrans map to get some inspiration.
+We settled on doing a north west loop out of Pontypridd on Route 47 and back down on Route 881.
 Neither trail was that familiar to us, but both promised long stretches of traffic free trails.
 What we didn’t realise from our little two dimensional map was that Route 47 just went up, up and up for 10 miles.
 You know you’ve climbed quite a way when you’re level with bloody windmills.

 I checked Strava and we were only 6.5 miles into our 24 mile loop.
 Ugh.
 It was tough.
 The weather closed in and treated us to grey skies and a cloak of drizzle just for added atmosphere.
-I was daydreaming about a 24-mile ride in the opposite direction which would have taken us down to Cardiff on the Taff Trail; a lovely traffic free route with no hills to speak of.
-Definitely not mountains.
+I was daydreaming about a 24-mile ride in the opposite direction.
+That would have taken us down to Cardiff on the Taff Trail; a lovely traffic free route with no hills.
 Are we nearly there yet?

 We rode through the Llanwonno Forestry and the terrain kept tricking us into thinking we would round a corner and go downhill.
-There were plenty of mini downhills but round the next corner was another up….this was an absolute beast of a climb.
-Route 47 I have huge respect for you.
+There were plenty of mini downhills but round the next corner was another up.
+This route was an absolute beast of a climb.
+Route 47 is challenging.

-The bikes, and us were caked in mud but we finished feeling pretty triumphant at what we’d just done.
-If we paid attention to the elevation before we set off then we’d probably have chosen another route…but sometimes just doing it is the best way forward (and upward).
+The bikes, and us were caked in mud by the time we finished.
+But we felt pretty triumphant at what we’d just done.
+If we paid attention to the elevation before we set off then we probably wouldn’t have done it.
+Sometimes, just getting on and doing it is the best way forward (and upward).